About the Public Health Information Network for Scotland (PHINS)

 Seminars are held on an annual basis to discuss and publicise current public health related developments and research projects.

-This year's seminar took place on Friday 11th September 2015 in the Glasgow Royal Concert Hall.
+This year's seminar took place on Friday 9th September 2016 in the Glasgow Royal Concert Hall.
+Around 350 delegates attended.

-You can view the morning's programme here: PHINS 2015 seminar programme (130Kb).
+You can view the morning's programme here: PHINS 2016 seminar programme (270Kb).

 Below are links to pdf versions of most of the talks presented at the seminar.
 Please note, however, that as some of the presented research is still unpublished, not all the presentations are available to download.